Rosemeis/hapla/README.md

 conda activate hapla
 ```
 You can now run the `hapla` software and the subcommands.

+If you run into issues with your installation on a HPC system, it could be due to a mismatch of CPU architectures between login and compute nodes (illegal instruction).
+You can try and remove every instance of the `march=native` compiler flag in the [setup.py](./setup.py) file which optimizes `hapla` to your specific hardware setup.
+Another alternative is to use the [uv package manager](https://docs.astral.sh/uv/), where you can run `hapla` in a temporary and isolated environment by simply adding `uvx` in front of the `hapla` command.

 ## Quick start
 ***hapla*** contains the following subcommands at this moment: